Subjects of Instruction

 An intensive technical and field ecology seminar that is taught in combination with ENV 954.
 In this course students learn field skills that contribute to the base set of information used in assessment, planning, prescription writing, and management of forest and open space.
 Students learn to identify plants; interpret surficial geology, soils, and hydrology; and read the land for use history.
 Assessments learned in a series of field exercises comprise forest health and invasive surveys, wildlife habitat evaluations, and soil surveys and wetland delineation.
 This culminates in understanding and developing a site classification.
 Lastly, students learn field inventory and sampling techniques in data collection for soils, geology, plants, and wildlife habitat.
 3 Course cr

-This course is an innovative collaboration between Yale School of Public Health and Vermont Law School and includes faculty and students from both Yale and Vermont Law School.
 In the course, interdisciplinary student teams carry out applied projects at the intersection of climate justice, law and public policy, and public health.
 Each team works with a partner organization (e.g., state agency, community organization, other nongovernmental organization) to study, design, and implement a project, typically through community-based participatory research practices.
 The course affords the opportunity to have a real-world impact by applying concepts and competencies learned in the classroom.
-Class sessions and team meetings are conducted using a hybrid approach that combines in-person, all-virtual, and virtually connected classroom arrangements.
 This course should be of interest to graduate and professional students across the University and is open to Yale College juniors and seniors.
 In addition, this course is one of the options available to students to fulfill the practice requirement for the M.P.H. degree at YSPH and the capstone requirement for the M.E.M. degree at YSE.
 Students who plan to enroll must complete an application, which will be used to match each student with a clinic project.
-Check the course’s Canvas site or contact the Yale instructor at laura.bozzi@yale.edu for more information.
+Check the course’s Canvas site or contact the instructor for more information.
 Prerequisite: EHS 547 or permission of the instructor.
+Not open to auditors.
 3 Course cr

 HTBA